google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ![70e461338a0bb051.png](img/70e461338a0bb051.png)

-Let's see how things differ with our service worker back in play.
+Let's see how things differ with our Service Worker back in play.

 * With the network still set to `Regular 2G`, switch back to the __Application__ tab
 * Uncheck the __Bypass for network__ checkbox